Waltraut Haas

 Waltraut Haas (9 June 1927 – 23 April 2025) was an Austrian actress and singer who appeared in around 70 films.
 She gained recognition in her first film, as Mariandl in Der Hofrat Geiger in 1947, and starred alongside Peter Alexander in 1960 in Im weißen Rößl.
 She was regarded as one of Austria's most popular actresses for decades.
-From the 1970s, she focused on the stage again and remained active on stage at age 90.
+From the 1970s, she focused on the stage again and remained active as an actress and singer well into her 90s.

 Life and career

 Born in Vienna on 9 June 1927, Haas grew up at Schloss Schönbrunn, where her mother was a restaurateur.
 Her father, a teacher, died when she was 5 years old.
 She first trained for three years at a fashion school during World War II, but after the war studied acting at the Konservatorium für darstellende Kunst (Conservatory for Performing Arts) and also privately with Julia Janssen, an actress at the Burgtheater.

 Haas made her stage debut in Linz in 1946 and performed in Vienna at the Bürgertheater, the Stadttheater municipal theater, and the Raimund Theater.
 She appeared in plays and singspiels, both classical and contemporary.
 She also performed in Germany at the Titania-Palast theater in Berlin and the Deutsche Theater in Munich.
 She first appeared at the Burgtheater in 1948, and later performed at the Renaissance-Theater in Vienna.

 Haas was soon drawn to the big screen.
 She achieved fame and recognition with her first film, discovered by Willi Forst, the cult classic Der Hofrat Geiger (1947), in which she played Mariandl alongside Maria Andergast, Hans Moser, and Paul Hörbiger.
 Following its success, she received many offers to play Viennese girls, appearing alongside Franz Antel, Johannes Heesters, and Curd Jürgens.
 She appeared in Kleiner Schwindel am Wolfgangsee, Gruß und Kuß aus der Wachau, in Hallo, Dienstmann with Moser and Hörbiger in 1952, in Der Zigeunerbaron with Gerhard Riedmann in 1954, in Wenn der Vater mit dem Sohne with Heinz Rühmann in 1955, and in Immer die Radfahrer with Heinz Erhardt and Hans-Joachim Kulenkampff in 1958.
 She also appeared in films directed by her husband Erwin Strahl, such as Keine Angst Liebling, ich paß schon auf.
 Her second signature role was Josepha Vogelhuber in the 1960 film The White Horse Inn (Im weißen Rößl) alongside Peter Alexander.
 She also made recordings as a singer, including Im Weißen Rössl and Wiener Lieder.